8 Best Electric Bikes for Women (and Buying Guide)

 1. Do all ebikes come with a throttle?

 No. Throttles on ebikes allow the motor to propel the bike forward without pedaling.
 By simply pushing down on or twisting a throttle, the motor can accelerate the bike up to 20mph.
 Not all ebikes have throttles and due to safety concerns, throttles are banned in many areas.
-As a result, most large bike manufacturers (Trek, Specialized, Giant, etc.) do not manufacture any ebikes with throttles.
+As a result, many large bike manufacturers do not offer ebikes with throttles.

 Most ebikes with throttles are manufactured by ebike-specific companies and are widely available online.
 In addition, most ebikes with throttles have hub motors vs. mid-drive motors (see below).